 Often times biological sequences are not deposited in standardized repositories such as GenBank and these can instead be directly in scientific publications and their supplementary material.
 There currently does not exist a reliable automatic method to identify such sequences.
 Therefore this category encompasses such antibody sequences that we add to our database on the basis of manual curation of scientific publications.
 Antibody sequences here are linked to the metadata of publications that they originate from to facilitate text-based retrievals.

 Next Generation Sequencing (NGS) allows querying the vast variability of antibody sequences.
 We identify projects that performed NGS for antibodies and analyze such datasets to get richer information on sequence variability instead of studying the limited germline sequences available.
-We currently hold c.
-1 billion unique variable region sequences from 90 independent studies in an ever-growing dataset.
+We currently track variable region sequences from almost 250 independent studies in an ever-growing dataset.